 So on this note, I thought I would share a few things about being a blogger and how it isn’t all it is cracked up to be, especially when you aren’t among the well-established bloggers in the industry.

 It Doesn’t Happen Overnight

 Used to think that it would be a lot easier to grow your following in the blogging industry (Oh how naive was I) but I soon discovered just how much hard work goes on in order to climb that ladder.
-Though the aim has never been to simply become ‘popular’, I know that the the bigger the audience, the more chance you have of making an impact on people’s lives.
-Quite often when people ask questions about my blog, I do struggle to explain this because it does appear to be more straightforward than it actual is.
+Though the aim has never been to simply become ‘popular’, I know that the bigger the audience, the more chance you have of making an impact on people’s lives.
+Quite often when people ask questions about my blog, I do struggle to explain this because it does appear to be more straightforward than it actually is.
 A number of different factors should be taken into account on how fast a blogs following will grow, and there are quite a few that I am still fighting against regardless (such as my location).

 Working For Free

 For as lovely as it seems to bake, cook, travel, workout and chat away all day on snapchat, it doesn’t pay.
 Well, at least not at first anyway.
 It takes an awfully long time before any blogger gets paid for any of their work, which means that you really do have to have a lot of willpower to keep creating content with not much return.
 This is where I believe you need to have a REAL purpose behind the blog/social media platform.
 If you have a good ethos that is true to who you are, then that alone should drive you past the struggles of growing your following.

 As I am not in this for the fame and fortune, I will continue to go on as I am; simply be true myself.
 Hopefully, this honesty is what will bring you to love what I have to offer and give you the self-confidence and motivation to pursue your own dreams and ambitions as we are all worthy of having a for-filled life.